alanackart/alanackart.github.io/_posts/2021-01-07-A Bug of A Year Ago.md

 ---
 layout:     	post
-title:      	A Bug of A Year Back（sysdate）
+title:      	A Bug of A Year Ago（sysdate）
 categories: 	[Bug]
-description:   	A Bug of A Year Back（sysdate）
+description:   	A Bug of A Year Ago（sysdate）
 keywords: 		Bug
 topmost: true